 Model describing how you made one of your own objects.
 Include geometry terms and the vocabulary of measurement in your description.
-Then ask students to describe the shapes within their objects.
+Then ask students to share photos of their homemade objects and describe the shapes within them.

 Summary Discussion

 List terms students would like to remember or know more about based on discussions of objects they made or the Initial Assessment.
 If there is time, orient students to their books.
 They should answer the Reflection questions (p.
 152).
 Also have them read through Unit Goals (p.
 8).